bowenyi-pierre/bowenyi-pierre.github.io/_posts/2024-10-31-halloween.md

 ---
 I had the pleasure of celebrating Halloween with CSE faculty and friends (or both) this year.
 It was the first time I carved a pumpkin.
 Honestly, it looked like my face when I saw my midterm score (not that bad but somewhat close?).
 We later had a comptetion for the prettiest carved pumpkin and my "artwork" didn't win.
 Well, beauty is subjective just like the paper-reviewing process.
 In my heart, my pumpkin already won the nomination a million times!

 We had a lot fun together and returned home late.
 That reminded me of my first and second Hallowean experiences in San Diego.
-Kind residents usually put candies in front of their home at Sorrento Valley and I would enjoy (later regret) a high blood sugar level with my friend, Kyle.
+Kind residents usually put candies in front of their home at Sorrento Valley and I would enjoy (later regret) a high blood sugar level with old pal Kyle.
 I probably won't have a trick or treat tonight given Ann Arbor's terrible weather, or maybe I've grown up?

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">